akasharma06/Credit-Card-Analysis-Project/README.md

 To load data into the `cc_detail` and `cust_detail` tables using MySQL Workbench, follow these steps:

-1. Open MySQL Workbench and connect to your MySQL server.
-2. Right-click on the table (`cc_detail` or `cust_detail`) you want to load data into.
+1. Right-click on the table (`cc_detail` or `cust_detail`) you want to load data into.
-3. Select 'Table Data Import Wizard' from the context menu.
+2. Select 'Table Data Import Wizard' from the context menu.
-4. Follow the prompts to select your CSV file and map the CSV columns to the table columns.
+3. Follow the prompts to select your CSV file and map the CSV columns to the table columns.
-5. Repeat these steps for each table with the corresponding CSV file.
+4. Repeat these steps for each table with the corresponding CSV file.

 Note: Ensure that the CSV files match the column names and data types specified in the table schemas to avoid import errors.